-- technological development for carbon capture and storage (the technologies may, however, be included in system studies and as subsystems in different technical concepts based on sustainable, biobased feedstocks). - large pilot and demonstration projects with more than SEK 7 million in eligible costs (please refer to the call entitled Pilot & demonstration).
+• Large pilot and demonstration projects with more than SEK 7 million in eligible costs (please refer to the call entitled Pilot & demonstration).

-Who can apply?
+2 Who can apply?

 All actors who can contribute to achieving the purpose of the call can apply.
-These can be, for example: